 is also good for seniors and many Iyengar centers offer classes for this demographic.
 Viniyoga

-, which adapts the practice to fit each individual, is also a great option, as is chair yoga
+, which adapts the practice to fit each individual, is also a great option, as are chair yoga

 The Benefits of Yoga